mapbox/mapbox.js/API.md

  ```
  map.featureLayer.setFilter(function(f) { ... });
  ```

+* The format for `L.mapbox.geocoder` and `L.mapbox.geocoderControl` results have changed.
+Results are now provided in GeoJSON format.
+If your code uses `L.mapbox.geocoder` or the `found`, `select`, or `autoselect` events from `L.mapbox.geocoderControl`, it may need to be updated to expect the format documented in those classes.

 * `L.mapbox.config.HTTP_URLS` and `L.mapbox.config.HTTPS_URLS` have been replaced
 with `L.mapbox.config.HTTP_URL` and `L.mapbox.config.HTTPS_URL`, which expect to